threadi/downloadlist/readme.txt

 * Check if attachment page is enabled for WordPress 6.4 or newer before generating link to it
 * Updated dependencies
 * Some style-optimizations

+= 3.2.4 =
+* Better check for uploads-directory existence for compatibility with playground-preview